-Two hackers arrested for AT&T iPad security breachAlex Wagner - Deputy Managing Editor, News Desk
+Two hackers arrested for AT&T iPad security breachAlex Wagner - Editorial Director of News and Content

 Way, way back in June 2010, we reported that a group calling themselves Goatse Security had exposed the email addresses of 114,000 iPad owners, including several high-profile figures.
 Fast-forward seven months later, and two men have been arrested for causing the breach.
 Andrew Auernheimer and Daniel Spitler have been charged with conspiracy to access a computer without authorization and fraud for allegedly breaking into AT&T's servers and outing the email addresses.
 Unsurprisingly, Auernheimer and Spitler claim that they went through with the hack to force AT&T to close the hole.

 On one hand, you have to be kind of glad that these two hackers managed to out such a glaring hole in AT&T's security.
 On the other hand, though, it seems kind of strange that they felt the need to out over 100,000 email addresses if they were only trying to help reveal AT&T's hole.
 Where do you stand on the issue?
 Are Auernheimer and Spitler guilty, or should they be let go for showing everyone the big problem with ATT's security?